AntiquatedLemon/DataPortfolio/README.md

 Packages: streamlit, pandas, numpy, matplotlib, seaborn, sklearn

 This web application is an intuitive and responsive platform designed to explore and visualize data interactively.
 It offers users the ability to upload a dataset as a CSV file and automatically receive summary statistics, information regarding the data and generate dynamic visualizations within a user-friendly interface.
-This allows the the user to obtain quick insights and focus on instant analysis instead of special software or programming.
+This allows the user to obtain quick insights and focus on instant analysis instead of special software or programming.

 ***
 ### Analysis of US Births in 2014